denizayalp128/An-AI-Note-Summary-App/README.md

 ## Overview

-AI Study Assistant is a web application built with Python and Flask.
+AI Study Assistant is a web application built with Python and Flask that helps students study more efficiently using artificial intelligence.

-The goal of this project is to help students study more efficiently through AI-powered tools such as note summarization, quiz generation, and personalized learning features.
+Users can enter study notes through a modern web interface and receive AI-generated summaries powered by a locally running language model.
+The project focuses on learning full-stack web development while integrating practical AI features.

-This project is currently in development and serves as a long-term learning project focused on web development, artificial intelligence, and software engineering.
+This project serves as a long-term learning experience in Python, Flask, artificial intelligence, and software engineering.

----

-## Current Features

-### User Interface

-* Responsive web interface built with HTML and CSS
-* Clean and organized layout
-* Text area for note submission
-* Character limit for user input
-* Character count display

-### Flask Functionality

-* Flask web server
-* Routing and template rendering
-* Form handling with POST requests
-* User note submission
-* Dynamic content rendering
-* User notes remain in the text area after submission

-### Development Features

-* Organized project structure
-* Static file support
-* Template rendering with Jinja2
-* GitHub version control

----

-## Technologies Used

-### Backend

-* Python
-* Flask

-### Frontend

-* HTML
-* CSS
-* Jinja2 Templates

-### Tools

-* Visual Studio Code
-* GitHub

----

-## Project Structure

-ai-study-assistant/

-├── app.py

-├── README.md

-├── templates/

-│ └── index.html

-└── static/

-    └── style.css

 ---